kobbyNua/contactBookApp/README.md

 #INSTALLATIONS
 ## xampp server
-download a [xampp server](https://www.apachefriends.org/)
+download a [xampp server](https://www.apachefriends.org/) after a successful download of xampp server install it your local machine; create a control panel on the desktop when xampp ask you if you want to create a control panel then open the control panel and start apache server and mysql server after a succesful server

 ## database creation
+open a web browser and enter 127.0.0.1/phpmyadmin or localhost/phpmyadmin to access mariadb intaerface on the phpmyadmin select **SQL** from the menu nav links after the **DATABASES** links

-create database called contacts
+When the **SQL** menu is clicked a panel is displayed to allow you enter sql command create database called contacts
 ```
   CREATE DATABASE contacts
 ```
+after typing the command click on the **GO** button to create the database
 ## python installation
 install the latest [python version](https://www.python.org/)